jonnor/projects/currentsource/README.md

 0.2

+* Use KiCAD instead of Fritzing
 * Use one of opamps as a 10x amplifier of Rsense signal, instead of attenuating Iset input.
 Maximises use the finite DAC precision, reduces Iset ripple, and easier to test/debug.
-* Use KiCAD instead of Fritzing
+* Expose the amplified `Ifeedback` signal, for detecting when failing to regulate
+* Arduino library and MicroFlo component for controlling

 ## BOM

 * SO8 opamp (LM358 etc)
-* D2PAK or TO220 transitor
+* D2PAK transitor
 * 2512 current sense resistor
-* 1uF filtering capacitors
+* 1206 1uF filtering capacitors
 * 1206 resistors

 ## Application boards